lateef-taiwo/Deploy-Web-Solution-with-Wordpress-on-AWS/README.md

     ![Attach](./images/Attach%20volume.png)

-    9. Repeat steps `2` to `8` for two more volumes so that we can have the 3 volumes in all.
+    9. Repeat steps `2` to `8` for two more volumes so that we can have 3 volumes.

     ![Attach](./images/Attach%20volume%202.png)